-“to be your first choice for travel in Northern Ireland”
+“first choice for travel in Northern Ireland”

 There are four key factors driving the need for the Weavers Cross integrated transport hub.

-The new hub will accommodate the projected increase in demand and also deliver a much-improved customer experience.
+The new transport hub will accommodate the projected increase in demand and also deliver a much-improved customer experience.

 Government policy recognises the critical role that cities play in creating and sustaining employment and delivering economic progress – both locally and nationally.